8:00 AM - 2:15 PM

 11:15 – 12:00 Building a Culture of Resilience (Kelly Johnson, Christy Sandborg, Julie Collier)

 12:00 – 12:45 Achieving Success in Silicon Valley (Nina Kjellson)

 1:00 – Lunch

 1:15 – Keynote Presentation - Like a Salmon Swimming Upstream (Phyllis Gardner)

 2:00 – Closing Remarks (Melissa Sims)

 2:15 – Program Ends

-Due to limited space at the venue, attendance at this event is open only to Stanford alumni and a limited number of Stanford students.
-Please contact our office directly at email@example.com if you have any questions.
+Due to limited space at the venue, attendance at this event is open to the entire Stanford community.
+Please contact our office directly at firstname.lastname@example.org if you have any questions.
 Thank you!

 Women in Medicine & Science Conference 2019 Registration - Breaking Barriers

 Registration includes exclusive access to a full day of educational programming and conference meals